open-telemetry/opentelemetry-specification/specification/context.md

 perform operations such as setting trace or correlation context values for a specified `Context`.

-`Context` is expected to have the following operations, with their respective language differences:
+A `Context` is expected to have the following operations, with their respective language differences:

 ## Create a key